Manpreet Singh (field hockey): Junior Hockey

-In 2013 he became captain of India junior men’s hockey team in the 2013 Men's Hockey Junior World Cup.
+In 2013 he became captain of India junior men's hockey team in the 2013 Men's Hockey Junior World Cup.
 Indian team also won the final gold medal under his captainship in the 2013 Sultan of Johor Cup after defeating Malaysia 3–0 in final where Manpreet also scored a goal.
 In 2014, he was titled Junior Player of the Year by the Asian Hockey Federation.

 Senior Hockey

 2012–2016: Olympic, Commonwealth and Asian Games wins

-In 2012 Summer Olympics, he represented India.
+In the 2012 Summer Olympics, he represented India.

-In 2014 Asian Games at Incheon in South Korea, he was part of India's men's hockey team that won Gold medal after defeating arch rival Pakistan in final by 4–2.
+In the 2014 Asian Games at Incheon in South Korea, he was part of India's men's hockey team that won Gold medal after defeating arch rival Pakistan in final by 4–2.

-In 2014 Commonwealth Games at Glasgow in Scotland, India won silver medal after losing to Australia in final by 4–0.
+In the 2014 Commonwealth Games at Glasgow in Scotland, India won silver medal after losing to Australia in final by 4–0.

-In 2016 Men's Hockey Champions Trophy at London, India won silver medal after losing to Australia in the final by 1–3, where India had made finals after 38 years.
+In the 2016 Men's Hockey Champions Trophy at London, India won silver medal after losing to Australia in the final by 1–3, where India had made finals after 38 years.

-In 2016 Summer Olympics, he was named in the Indian squad, where India lost 1–3 to Belgium in the quarterfinals.
+In the 2016 Summer Olympics, he was named in the Indian squad, where India lost 1–3 to Belgium in the quarterfinals.